 Now let’s recall what was mentioned earlier.
 The gut (solar plexus) sends 90% of all signals to the brain through the vagus nerve.
 If this information is correct then let us ask ourselves this question.
 Where are these signals coming from?

 The outside of the brain’s nerve network is grey matter.
 This area is where decisions are made.
 The inside of this nerve center is white matter, and this area is where information is received then forwarded to other nerve networks.
 With the enteric nervous system (ENS) of the solar plexus, the setup is reversed.
 The outside of this system is white while the inside is grey.
 In this case, should we be placing more emphasis on the reception and the emission of signals from the solar plexus?

 Living a spirit-centered lifestyle does help to maintain a healthy gut and brain.
-Usually when a person places an emphasis on nurturing their spirit, the health of both body and mind becomes priority.
-Mindfullness practices and stress alleviating techniques become the lifestyle along with eating healthier and cleaner whole/superfoods.
+Usually, when a person places an emphasis on nurturing their spirit, the health of both mind and emotion becomes a priority.
+Mindfulness practices and stress alleviating techniques become the lifestyle along with eating healthier and cleaner whole/superfoods.
 It appears that there is an undisclosed format that is intuitively adhered to when tending to their spirit.
-The spirit-centered person shifts from trying to fix their lives from the outside to making spiritual alignment their ultimate goal.
+The spirit-centered person shifts from trying to fix their lives from the outside to making mind and emotional alignment their ultimate goal.
 Is this then the last piece of the puzzle to having true mental health?

 What are your thoughts?
 Leave a comment below, and don’t forget to subscribe and become a member to receive more insight on the spirit, mind, and body connection.
 Read our other articles about alternative ways mental illness is now being treated today.